swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

     private void UpdateMultipliersTimers()
     {
-        // Score mult
         if (IsScoreMultiplierActive && scoreBonusTimer > 0f)
         {
             scoreBonusTimer -= Time.unscaledDeltaTime;
             if (scoreBonusTimer <= 0f)
-            {
                 scoreBonusTimer = 0f;
-                scoreMultiplier = baseScoreMult;
         }
-        }

-        // XP mult
         if (IsXPMultiplierActive && xpBonusTimer > 0f)
         {
             xpBonusTimer -= Time.unscaledDeltaTime;
             if (xpBonusTimer <= 0f)
-            {
                 xpBonusTimer = 0f;
-                xpMultiplier = baseXPMult;
         }
     }
-    }

-    /// Charging/Push mechanic:
-    /// - Player holds to charge in Charging/Push states.
-    /// - On release, if charge is above threshold, launch/push the ball.
-    /// - Push is valid only while the ball is still in the launch tube. private void HandleChargingAndPush()
+    private void HandleChargingAndPush()
     {
         if (Input.GetKey(chargeKey))